Introversion and Alcohol

 Once I started putting more thought into drinking and why I did it, I thought it would be kind of like a fun game to experience some firsts without alcohol.

 Then there was the morning after the wedding.
-I’ll never forget waking up bright and early the next day.
+I’ll never forget waking up early the next day.
 I was almost expecting myself to be hungover.
 I got up and slowly walked my way into the kitchen to get a big drink of water before I realized.
 I felt so good.
 Even reliving that moment now makes me feel excited.

 I thought it could loosen me up a bit and help me release my inhibitions.
 But maybe the inhibitions are there for a reason.